valdelama/valdelama/src/pages/writing/design-process.md

 category: Product Design
 date: '2019-04-13'
 ---
 This is a guide to the process that I like to follow when designing new products or non-trivial features.
-Whether you need to follow _all_ the steps or not will depend on the specific context.
+Whether it's best to follow _all_ the steps or not will depend on the specific context.
 The opportunity assessment part is more formal and better suited to new products, whereas the rest is generally equally applicable to features as well as new products.

 ## Opportunity assessment
-Most of this part is lifted straight out of the brilliant book [INSPIRED: How to Create Tech Products Customers Love](https://svpg.com/inspired-how-to-create-products-customers-love/) by Marty Cagan, I think it's a must-read for both product designers and product managers.
+I got a lot of value out of the book [INSPIRED: How to Create Tech Products Customers Love](https://svpg.com/inspired-how-to-create-products-customers-love/) by Marty Cagan, He provides a great framework for how to frame opportunities:
 1. Exactly what problem will this solve? (value proposition)
 2. For whom do we solve that problem? (target market)
 3. How big is the opportunity? (market size)